google-research/timesfm/README.md

 ## Installation

-We have two environment files.
-For GPU installation (assuming CUDA 12 has been setup), you can create a conda environment `tfm_env` from the base folder
+For calling TimesFM, We have two environment files.
+Inside `timesfm`, for GPU installation (assuming CUDA 12 has been setup), you can create a conda environment `tfm_env` from the base folder through:
-through:

 ```
 conda env create --file=environment.yml